The Kelty Dennehy Mental Health Resource Centre is re-opening!

 Peer Navigation – talk with a knowledgeable and compassionate Peer Navigator about your mental health challenges and about navigating the mental health system, resources, and supports.

-*Due to Covid-19 all our Groups & Programs are currently being offered online via Zoom.
+*Due to Covid-19 most of our Groups & Programs are currently being offered online via Zoom.
 CLICK HERE FOR MORE DETAILS.

 Resource Library – look through or take home a book from a large library of mental health resources covering many topics.